prologin/sadm/docs/source/setup.rst

   cd /var/prologin/udb
   python manage.py batchimport --file=/root/finalistes.txt
+  # Use python manage.py createsuperuser to create a root

 The password sheet data can then be generated with this command, then printed by someone else::